 Geography: Indonesia is an archipelago of over 17,000 islands, with the five main islands being Sumatra, Java, Borneo (known as Kalimantan on the Indonesian side), Sulawesi and New Guinea.
 Parts of Indonesia are quite mountainous, and much of the country is covered by dense tropical forests.
 Located along the Ring of Fire, the country has many volcanoes and is also subject to frequent earthquakes.

 Major religions: Islam

-Money: The Indonesian rupiah (IDR), divided into 100 sen. There are plenty of local and international banks in Indonesia, but many expats choose to maintain their existing bank account in their home country.
+Money: The Indonesian rupiah (IDR) is divided into 100 sen. There are plenty of local and international banks in Indonesia, but many expats choose to maintain their existing bank accounts in their home country.

 Tipping: Standard 10 to 15 percent in restaurants unless included as a service charge.
 Round up the bill for taxis and give slightly more for hired drivers.